un1tz3r0/controlnetvideo/README.md

         '{instem}_out.mp4'
 ```

-And a progress frame:
+The frames dumped will look like this:

 ![example frame dump](./examples/00001750.png)

-And the output video:
+And the resulting output video:

 https://github.com/un1tz3r0/controlnetvideo/assets/851283/550ff6c7-5be3-4cf0-a25c-603461b8f791